 For some interesting thoughts on the subject, which were written by Dr. Fred Lowery in his book, Covenant Marriage: Staying Together for Life, please read the following:

-Here’s an important principle every married person, and every person thinking about marriage —should know: A good marriage doesn’t happen by accident.
-In fact, to survive amidst all the pressures, pains, and pitfalls of life in the twenty-first century, a marriage today must be more proactive and more intentional than ever before.
-It must be purpose-driven.
+Here’s an important principle every married person, and every person thinking about marriage—should know: A good marriage doesn’t happen by accident.
+In fact, to survive amidst all the pressures, pains, and pitfalls of life, a marriage today must be more proactive.
+It should be more intentional than ever before.
+It must be purpose driven.

-What does it mean to have a purpose-driven marriage?
+So, what does it mean to have a purpose driven marriage?
 It means that you and your spouse have a basic understanding of the kind of marriage you are trying to build and what it will take to make it happen.
 It means that you are willing to work together toward that common goal.
 But most couples I talk to in premarital counseling haven’t got a clue what the purpose of their marriage is.

 When I say to the typical prospective groom, “What is the purpose and goal of your marriage?” he shifts his feet around, and finally says, “I don’t know.
 I just love her” (which is a hormonally driven expression for, “I want sex without guilt”).

 When I ask the typical bride-to-be the same question, she rolls her eyes, giggles, and utters a few words in fairy-tale language about finally finding her “Knight in shining armor.”
 (That’s female-speak for, “I am being rescued from my home by one who will wow me and worship me for the rest of my life.”)